Leland D. Melvin: Personal life

 Since retiring from NASA, Leland has given several STEM lectures of his experience in space to a wide range of audiences, as well as his football career in the NFL.
 During his NASA career, while he was doing an underwater training, he sustained and partially recovered from a serious ear injury where his doctors stated the possibility of him being deaf, a malady which affects his left ear.
 Melvin has published two books; Chasing Space: An Astronaut's Story of Grit, Grace, and Second Chances and Chasing Space: Young Reader's Edition, both published in 2017.

 In his spare time he enjoys playing the piano, cooking, and walking his two dogs.
-He is featured in several National Geographic Space documentaries and videos, including a 2010 episode of Dog Whisperer with Cesar Millan.
+He is featured in several National Geographic documentaries and videos, including a 2010 episode of Dog Whisperer with Cesar Millan.
 In 2021, he featured in Season 2 of the Netflix television series Dogs, climbing Columbia Point with his Rhodesian Ridgebacks Roux and Zorro.

 In 2015, a portrait of Melvin with his rescue dogs Jake and Scout went viral after being shared on Twitter.
 The photograph had been taken in 2009, when Melvin had snuck the dogs into the Johnson Space Center for his photoshoot.
 He recalled that, after bringing the dogs into the complex in his van and sneaking them into Studio 8 through a back entrance, he had urged photographer Robert Markowitz to quickly take photographs as the dogs gave him affection.
 This photograph was subsequently used on the cover of Melvin's autobiography, Chasing Space.
 Scout and Jake died in 2012 and 2013, respectively.